mje-nz/pythontexfigures/Readme.md

 * TODO: Why are the left and bottom axis border thicker?
 * TODO: convince `latexmk` that `pdflatex` should always run before `pythontex` if both need to run
+* Sensible way of doing relative imports from inside figure scripts

 Tested with PythonTeX 0.16, and latexmk 4.63b.